n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 ### Python packages needed
 See `requirements.txt`
 install via `pip install -r requirements.txt`.
-This script is fully open source, feel free to take inspiration as you please.

 ### Linux Instructions
 To run this script, simply set executable permissions on the file using the chmod command and open in your preferred linux terminal (e.g. gnome, konsole, kitty)